 Board processing is used more frequently.
 As a service member, you are entitled to appear before the board if the military is seeking Other-Than-Honorable-Discharge, you are an officer, your length of time in service is greater than six years or your situation is a matter of national security.
-The board consists of three officers, a legal advisor and a recorder.
-Unlike a courts-martial, a board processing has no formal rules of evidence and decides the facts by preponderance of evidence.
-Preponderance of evidence means the offense more than likely occurred.
+The board consists of three officers, a legal advisor, and a recorder.
+Unlike a court-martial, a board processing has no formal rules of evidence and decides the facts by a preponderance of the evidence.
+The preponderance of evidence means the offense more than likely occurred.
 During the hearing, you can have counsel represent you, bring witnesses, question witnesses brought against you, and challenge a member of the board.

 Get an Experienced Lawyer on Your Side

-Our attorneysunderstand the UCMJ system and how protocol and rank affects decisions made in military hearings both criminal and administrative.
+Our attorneys understand the UCMJ system and how protocol and rank affect decisions made in military hearings both criminal and administrative.
 Mr. Stone is a firm, aggressive negotiator with a commitment to helping service personnel get the best possible protection of their rights.
-It's your career and it's worth protecting.
+It’s your career and it’s worth protecting.
 Mr. Williams & Mr. Stone have military defense experience in all areas of disciplinary actions, including:

 At Williams Stone Carpenter Buczek, PC, we represent service members with administrative separations throughout Virginia including Fort A.P.
 Hill, Fort Lee, Fort Eustis, Joint Base Myer-Henderson Hall, Fort Belvoir, Marine Corps Base Quantico, Naval Weapons Station Yorktown, Naval Station Norfolk, Joint Expeditionary Base Little Creek-Fort Story, Naval Station Oceana & Langley Air Force Base.

-If you're in trouble with the military, don't leave your future to chance.
-Call us in Stafford or Fredericksburg today at 540-657-0111.
+If you’re in trouble with the military, don’t leave your future to chance.
+Call WSCB Attorneys today.